How do I replace audio I uploaded for my playlist?

-For more information on cover art specifications, see the Cover Art and Booklet Art Policies in the iTunes Store Music Style Guide.
+For more information on cover art specifications, see Artwork in the Apple Music Style Guide.

 You can request updates to most metadata fields at any time after delivery in iTunes Connect.
 Changes to playlists, track titles, artists, and other display information can be requested, as well as updates to rights and pricing.